AlGepe/OmniSnippets_JS/docs/c2c/shrinkingVS.rst

   We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Dynamically shrinking VSetter <https://bb.omnicalculator.com/#/calculators/2296>`__ on BB.

+.. rubric:: Footnotes

+.. [#f1] It never got implemented into a calculator, but we prooved it can be done!